aa-it-vasa/IOT2024P1-labs3-4/lab4_instructions.md

        ```bash
        rpi> nano recipes/MyHelloWorldSubscriber-1.0.0.json
        ```
-      Copy the following recipe into the file:
+      Copy the following recipe into the file.
+Make sure you understand what this policy does.
       ```json
       {
       "RecipeFormatVersion": "2020-01-25",
       "ComponentName": "MyHelloWorldSubscriber",
       "ComponentVersion": "1.0.0",
       "ComponentDescription": "A component that subscribes to Hello World messages from client devices.",
-      "ComponentPublisher": "Amazon",
+      "ComponentPublisher": "GROUPNAME",
       "ComponentConfiguration": {
          "DefaultConfiguration": {
             "accessControl": {